metagenomics/submg/README.md

 Please Note:
 1. The tool will work *only* for metagenomic data.
-2. Right now the tool cannot automatically derive the taxonomy of eukaryotic bins.
-We are working on it.
-3. The [ENA definition of a MAG](https://ena-docs.readthedocs.io/en/latest/submit/assembly/metagenome/mag.html#what-is-considered-a-mag-in-ena) (Metagenome Assembled Genome) is different from a metagenomic bin.
+2. The [ENA definition of a MAG](https://ena-docs.readthedocs.io/en/latest/submit/assembly/metagenome/mag.html#what-is-considered-a-mag-in-ena) (Metagenome Assembled Genome) is different from a metagenomic bin.
 Bins should be submitted before MAGs.
-4. In case you intend to upload results based on third party data, [ENA ask you to contact their helpdesk](https://ena-docs.readthedocs.io/en/latest/submit/assembly/metagenome/mag.html#introduction).
+3. In case you intend to upload results based on third party data, [ENA ask you to contact their helpdesk](https://ena-docs.readthedocs.io/en/latest/submit/assembly/metagenome/mag.html#introduction).
-5. Please [report](#support) any issues you have with this tool.
+4. Please [report](#support) any issues you have with this tool.
 We'll get back to you as soon as possible.

 # Content
 - [Installation](#installation)